-1. The policy regarding promoting disposal of old cases may be reviewed so as to incorporate mandate that additional weightage may be provided for a range of old cases and not simply one category of old cases.
-For example, separate weightage may be provided for cases which are 3 years old, 5 years old, 7 years old and 10 years old.
+1. The policy regarding promoting disposal of old cases may be reviewed so as to incorporate mandates that a certain percentage of overall disposal in a quarter/year should be in the nature of old cases of different categories.
+Also, additional weightage may be provided for a range of old cases and not simply one category of old cases.
+For example, separate weightage may be provided for cases which are 3 years old, 5 years old and 7 years old.